taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/01-redux-patterns.md

 }
 ~~~~~~~~

-Now imagine that there should be a measuring of the progress of the Todo application user.
+Now, imagine that there should be a measuring of the progress of the Todo application user.
 The progress will always start at zero when the user opens the application.
 When a todo gets completed, the progress should increase by one.
-A potential easy solution could be counting all completed todo items.
+A potentially easy solution could be counting all completed todo items.
 However, since there could be completed todo items already, and you want to measure the completed todo items in this session, the solution would not suffice.
 The solution could be a second reducer that counts the completed todos in this session.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~